cschlaffner/PROTzilla/README.md

 Simply run the `run_protzilla` script for your OS and open the application on http://127.0.0.1:8000/.
 After that, you can start using PROTzilla for your research! &#x1F996;

 ## :bulb: Quick Introduction on how to use PROTzilla
 **Workflows** in PROTzilla are blank templates that define a predefined sequence of parameterized steps, each **step** being a computation that takes data as input and produces according results.
 Steps are organized into Importing, Preprocessing, Analysis, and Integration sections.
 For your analysis, you can select a workflow to create a **run**, import your real data (and add extra steps if needed), then execute it.
-You can execute a run step by step or in one go with a single click.
+You can execute a run step by step or in one go with a single click on `Calculate` in the last step.
 PROTzilla also lets you generate and download **custom plots** and seamlessly integrate **UniProt databases** into your analysis.
 > [!TIP]
 > For more details, please see the [user guide in our wiki](https://github.com/cschlaffner/PROTzilla/wiki/User-Guide).